polterguy/phosphorusfive/plugins/extras/p5.mime/README.md

 When you parse a MIME message, you can supply a lot of optional arguments.
 The most important ones being.

 * [attachment-folder] - A folder on disc where you want to store attachments
-* [decrypt] - One or more decryption emails, with passwords, to decrypt any encrypted emails.
+* [decrypt] - One or more decryption emails/fingerprints, with passwords, to decrypt encrypted emails

 The *[attachment-folder]* argument, allows you to specify an explicit folder, where you want to store attachments.
 If you do, then the attachments from your MIME message will not be loaded into memory, but rather saved directly to disc, and its path will be returned.